antoinetavant/meteofranceapi/README.md

 | 2101       | 98832101 | NaN       | GORO_ANCIENNE_PEPINIERE | -22.269167 | 166.967500 | 298            | 1995-01-01 | ETENDU |
 | 2102       | 98833002 | NaN       | MEA                     | -21.455500 | 165.767333 | 571            | 1988-01-01 | ETENDU |

+### Accessing Arome Forecasts

+See the notebook [Arome Forecast](./examples/arome.ipynb) for examples of accessing the forecast of the Arome model.

 # TODO